ldev1996/NuxtRocket/README.md

 ---

-Made with ☕ by someone who prefers rocket-starts over endless boilerplates.
+Made with ☕ for those who prefer rocket-starts over endless boilerplates.